Why is test data important?

 In production, you'll have an army of users banging away at your app and filling your database with data, which puts stress on your code.
 If

 you're hand-entering data into a test environment one record at a time using the UI, you're never going to build up the volume and

 variety of data that your app will accumulate in a few days in production.
 Worse, the data you enter will be biased towards your own usage patterns and won't

 Why is realistic data important?

 When your test database is filled with realistic looking data, you'll be more engaged as a tester.
 When you demonstrate new features to others,

 they'll understand them faster.
 Real data is varied and will contain characters that may not play nice with your code, such as apostrophes,

 or unicode characters from other languages.
 Testing with realistic data will make your app more robust because you'll catch errors that are likely

 to occur in production before release day.

-Some application frameworks, like Ruby on Rails, have great data mocking libraries.
-But not everyone is a programmer, has time to learn a new framework,
+There are plenty of great data mocking libraries available for almost every language and platform.
+But not everyone is a programmer or has time to learn a new framework.

 test data based on your own specs which you can then load directly into your test environment using SQL or CSV formats.
 No programming is required.